Another version of the fanny pack?

 LARGE MODEL VIEW

 Do the same with strip P4.
 Start by sewing the right side of strip P4 to the right side of the zipper.
-Be careful to align the centers well.
+Make sure to align the centers.

 SMALL MODEL VIEW